 Pepperdine Law’s online MDR program assists professionals across a variety of industries to confidently resolve conflicts and negotiate complex transactions.
-The online MDR program is offered by Pepperdine Law’s Straus Institute, which is ranked number one for dispute resolution by U.S. News & World Report in 2018.1 Learn more about Pepperdine Law’s online Master of Dispute Resolution program.
+The online MDR program is offered by Pepperdine Law’s Straus Institute, which is top-ranked for dispute resolution by U.S. News & World Report in 2020.
+Learn more about Pepperdine Law’s online Master of Dispute Resolution program.

 Juris Doctor (JD)

 A Juris Doctor degree is the required legal degree for professionals who are pursuing a career as a practicing attorney.
 JD degree programs at American Bar Association accredited law schools typically focus on all aspects of U.S. law and legal procedure to prepare students to research cases, prosecute or defend lawsuits, and argue on behalf of a wide variety of individual clients and businesses.
 A JD degree includes preparation for passing a state bar exam, which allows attorney’s to practice in their chosen state.

 Admission: Students pursuing a JD degree are required to have earned their bachelor’s degree from an accredited college or university and must submit LSAT or GRE test scores.
 In addition, letters of recommendation, personal interviews, and personal statements can be required.